 Deduplication technology searches for repeated blocks of common data, then finds and deletes them while retaining pointers to one single copy.
 This allows redundancies to be eliminated, which saves a significant amount of storage.
 Server VM images are a good target for deduplication, as there is often a large amount of commonality in the images, network shares, and file shares.

 Using virtual machines can benefit your organization greatly, as long as the VM is protected.
 Without any means of protection, the advantages of virtualizing your business are less likely to occur.
-In order to best reap the benefits of virtualization, look out for the above capabilities, as well as additional features in the link below, when implementing data protection for your virtual environments.
+In order to best reap the benefits of virtualization, look out for the above capabilities when implementing data protection for your virtual environments.